steveSK/game-of-goose/README.md

 To stop the game use command =>  `stop game`

-After the game is started, you can move players by rolling the dice or even specifying the dice values
+After the game is started, you can move players by rolling the dice or even specifying the dice values:

-To move player with rolling the dice use command => `move player 'player'`

-To move player without rolling the dice (specifying the dice values) use command => `move player 'player' 'dice1_value' 'dice2_value'`
+To move player with rolling the dice use command => `move player 'player'` To move player without rolling the dice (specifying the dice values) use command => `move player 'player' 'dice1_value' 'dice2_value'`

 Player who first reach the posiiton 63, WINS :)